davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 But Git owes much of its success to GitHub, a site founded in 2008 that proved an immensely popular place to host Git repositories.

-Last year, GitHub was <a href="https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/" target="\_blank">bought</a> by Microsoft.
+And last year, GitHub was <a href="https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/" target="\_blank">bought</a> by Microsoft.
+The war rumbles on.

 #### Notes